konczdev/e4-cookbook-basic-recipe/tutorials/Eclipse_RCP_Cookbook_Preferences.md

 - Open the target definition _org.fipro.eclipse.tutorial.target.target_ in the project _org.fipro.eclipse.tutorial.target_

-- Update the Software Site in the opened _Target Definition Editor_
+- Update the Software Sites in the opened _Target Definition Editor_
     - Alternative A
         - Switch to the _Source_ tab and add the following snippet to the editor
     ```xml